traefik/traefik-helm-chart/EXAMPLES.md

       command: ["sh", "-c", "touch /data/acme.json; chmod -v 600 /data/acme.json"]
 ```

-It needs a CloudFlare token in a Kubernetes `Secret` and a working Storage Class.
+This example needs a CloudFlare token in a Kubernetes `Secret` and a working Storage Class.

+See [here](https://doc.traefik.io/traefik/https/acme/#providers) for other providers.

 # Provide default certificate with cert-manager and CloudFlare DNS